datastax/go-cassandra-native-protocol/README.md

 It currently supports:

-- Cassandra CQL protocol versions 3 and 4.
-Protocol version 5 is still in beta status at the time of writing, and support for it is provided as a preview (but it is very likely subject to future changes).
+- Cassandra CQL protocol versions 2 to 5.
 - DSE (DataStax Enterprise) protocol versions 1 and 2.

 This project originated as an attempt to port the DataStax Cassandra Java driver's